muratk3n/thirdwave/en/README.md

 powered car.
 One might ask, how efficient is a gas pipeline?
 It's over 97%.
 Loss in thay scenario is a bug, not a feature, you plug the leaks once found, the normal operation you send molecule from one end, you expect to receive it on the other.
-The H2 pipelines whe finished will have the same characteristics.
+The H2 pipelines, when finished, will have the same characteristics.

 [Link](https://www.scientificamerican.com/article/how-much-natural-gas-leaks/)